jonchurch/label-tracker/README.md

 ## Overview

-**Label Tracker Action** is a GitHub Action designed to maintain a tracking issue that lists all open issues with a specific label.
+**Label Tracker Action** is a GitHub Action designed to maintain a tracking issue that lists all issues with a specific label.
 This action is particularly useful for keeping track of issues across a repository or an entire organization.

+> 💡 _See an example here_ https://github.com/jonchurch/label-tracker/issues/4

 ## Features